AvaloniaUI/avalonia-docs/docs/basics/user-interface/introduction-to-xaml.md

 ### **CLR Namespace Prefix**

-There is a prefix `clr-namespace:` you can use to reference both code in the current assembly and code in a referenced assembly.&#x20;
+There is a prefix `clr-namespace:` you can use to reference both code in the current assembly and code in a referenced assembly.

 For example, when the code is present in the same assembly as the XAML, you can use this syntax: